 A part of a sustainable park and recreation system is its ability to financially support the operations and maintenance of its recreation programs and park amenities.
 Some parks are able to contribute through rental, entry, or other use fees for utilizing amenities.
 Three points are given to typical reservations for picnic/BBQ rentals.
-Six points are given to parks with entry fees.
-Ten points are given to parks with field/ court rentals for tournaments or sport leagues.
+Six points are given to parks with field/court rentals for tournaments or sport leagues.